mravanelli/SincNet/README.md

 In this repository, we used the TIMIT dataset as a tutorial to show how SincNet works.
 With the current version of the code, you can easily use a different corpus.
 To do it you should provide in input the corpora-specific input files (in wav format) and your own labels.
 You should thus modify the paths into the *.scp files you find in the data_lists folder.

-To assign to each sentence the right label, you also have modify the dictionary "*TIMIT_labels.npy*".
+To assign to each sentence the right label, you also have to modify the dictionary "*TIMIT_labels.npy*".
 The labels are specified within a python dictionary that contains sentence ids as keys (e.g., "*si1027*") and speaker_ids as values.
 Each speaker_id is an integer, ranging from 0 to N_spks-1.
 In the TIMIT dataset, you can easily retrieve the speaker id from the path (e.g., *train/dr1/fcjf0/si1027.wav* is the sentence_id "*si1027*" uttered by the speaker "*fcjf0*").
-For other datasets, you should be able to retrieve in such a way this dictionary containing pairs of speaker and sentence ids.
+For other datasets, you should be able to retrieve in such a way this dictionary containing pairs of speakers and sentence ids.

 You should then modify the config file (*cfg/SincNet_TIMIT.cfg*) according to your new paths.
 Remember also to change the field "*class_lay=462*" according to the number of speakers N_spks you have in your dataset.

 **The version of the Librispeech dataset used in the paper is available upon request**.
 In our work, we have used only 12-15 seconds of training material for each speaker and we processed the original librispeech sentences in order to perform amplitude normalization.
-Moreover, we used a simple energy-based VAD to avoid silences at the beginning and end of each sentence as well as to split in multiple chunks the sentences that contains longer silence
+Moreover, we used a simple energy-based VAD to avoid silences at the beginning and end of each sentence as well as to split in multiple chunks the sentences that contain longer silence